Lansoprazole

 Never take Lansoprazole past the expiry date printed on the packaging.
 The date refers to the last day of the specified month.

 Do not throw away medicine via household or water waste.
-Take any unwanted or expired medicine to your local pharmacy and ask them to dispose of them safely on your behalf.
+Take any unwanted or expired medicine to your local pharmacy and ask them to dispose of it safely on your behalf.

 Always store medicines out of the sight and reach of children and pets.